chorpler/pouchdb-authentication/docs/setup.md

 local.sync(db, {live: true, retry: true}).on('error', console.log.bind(console));
 ```

-But the `pouchdb-authentication` API will operate on your remote `PouchDB` object, not your local one.
+But the `pouchdb-auth-utils` API will operate on your remote `PouchDB` object, not your local one.